ghobbs03/song_visualizer/README.md

 A user can do all of the following:
 Record or Upload Audio

 Record a 10-second clip, or upload an MP3 file.
 That is added to a user’s journal entries with time stamps.

-Enter a prompt to accompany that audio
+Enter a prompt to accompany that audio.

 Chat GPT API works behind the scenes to generate color palettes.

 Bookmark journal entries